elementary/metapackages/README.md

+# Metapackages

-Run the "update" script to automatically generate new dependency lists.
+Run the `update` script to automatically generate new dependency lists.
 The result will be based on the published seed lists, filtered
 by: